SAP-archive/docs/concepts/nlp_lexic/expression.md

 * You can import up to 10,000 expressions at the same time.
 * Be sure not to exceed the file size limit of 1 MB.

-Additionally, you cannot add the same expression multiple times to the same intent.
+* You cannot add the same expression multiple times to the same intent.